justty32/GameCore/README.md

 Default constructor, for `new` a pure instance, mostly it contains nothing, and being public.

-`Init()`, to control the order of initializing for instances, it replace the things put in default constructor originally, ex. allocating memory, setting the intial number...
+`Init()`, it replace the things put in default constructor originally, in order to control the order of initializing for instances, ex. allocating memory, setting the intial number...

 > For variables xx_number_distribute_reference, which is a reference for distribute numbers of something, using example: